davidgasquez/handbook/content/computer-science/data.md

 1. Frame the problem.
 Define a clear and concise objective with clear metrics.
 1. Get the data.
 Make the data tidy.
 Machine learning models are only as reliable as the data used to train them.
 [The data matters more than the model](https://twitter.com/beeonaposy/status/1353735905962577920).
 1. Explore the data.
 Verify any assumptions.
+Garbage in, garbage out.
 1. Create a model.
 [Start with the simplest model!](https://developers.google.com/machine-learning/guides/rules-of-ml/).
 That will be the [baseline model](https://blog.insightdatascience.com/always-start-with-a-stupid-model-no-exceptions-3a22314b9aaa).
 Evaluate the model with the defined metric.
 1. Make sure everything works end to end. _You design it, you train it, you deploy it_.
 [Deploy the model quickly](https://nlathia.github.io/2019/08/Machine-learning-faster.html) and automatically.
 Add a clear description of the model.
 [Monitor model performance in production](https://youtu.be/hqxQO7MoQIE).
 1. Make results (models, analysis, graphs, ...) reproducible (code, environment and data).
 Version your code, data and configuration.
 Make feature dependencies explicit in the code.
 Separate code from configuration.